To be full of things is to be empty

 The amount of practice it will take to go thoughtless for short periods depends on how much attention our thoughts are requiring.
 Practice makes perfect, and if one practices even a few minutes a day, it will get easier.
 Meditation is like taking the ultimate break from the day; to step out for a second.
 Relax, maybe starting at the base of the spine, and just practice being aware without thoughts.

 The more you process those thoughts, the easier it gets, until eventually a thoughtless state becomes a familiar resource you can easily drop into.
-Spending time there each day will refresh you, but it will also make you much more available to Grace.
+Spending time there each day will refresh you, but it will also make you much more available to grace.

 Here is an excellent introduction to why people meditate, with a little at the end on how to meditate.